HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Conclusion

 \section{Conclusion}

-In order to effectively mitigate the challenges of the hand mesh reconstruction task under occlusion conditions, we introduced the state space model into the task of hand mesh reconstruction for the first time and propose the HandS3C method.
-The method expanded the effective receptive field and acquired hand features under occlusion by parallel cross-scanning in the spatial and channel planes.
-Among them, the spatial plane is able to acquire feature associations in different directions for each pixel, and the channel plane activates the target region features through state selection.
-This novel attention architecture is able to acquire sufficient global information and expand the effective sensory field while keeping the number of parameters small.
-Extensive experimental results show that this method is able to accurately predict hand postures from heavily occluded situations.
-Meanwhile, we expect this spatial and channel-wise state-space attention architecture to make progress in different downstream tasks.
+In order to effectively alleviate the challenges of the hand mesh reconstruction task under occlusion conditions, we firstly introduce the state space model into the hand mesh reconstruction task and propose the HandS3C method.
+The method enlarges the effective receptive field by performing parallel cross-scanning of the spatial plane and the channel plane.
+Thus, hand features under occlusion conditions are acquired while keeping fewer parameters.
+Extensive experimental results show that this approach can accurately predict hand pose under heavy occlusion.
+The ablation study also validates the effectiveness of the space state model in comparison to the attention-based model.